Panacea: Pareto Alignment via Preference Adaptation for LLMs: Panacea: Pareto Alignment via Preference Adaptation

-Intuitively, term $[1]$ captures the shared features among preference dimensions, while term $[2]$ learns dimension-specific adaptations and weights them by the preference vector to achieve Pareto alignment.
-The decoupling of learned parameters illustrates the mechanism of Panacea.
+Intuitively, term $[1]$ captures shared features among preference dimensions, while term $[2]$ learns dimension-specific adaptations and weights them by the preference vector to achieve Pareto alignment.
+The decoupling of learned parameters not only illustrates the mechanism of Panacea, but also leads to superior robustness of its preference adaptation strategy (further analyzed in \Cref{app:more-results}).